cunningr/dna_workflows/README.md

 ## Building a Workflow

 On the 'workflows' worksheet you will find a table called 'workflow'.
 By default the ```example_module``` module schema will set all the 'tasks' too 'disabled'.
-Before enabling them, be aware that some of the example tasks will make changes to your system (create/delete) so please read the description and ensure you happy with the potential consequences.
+Before enabling them, be aware that some of the **example tasks will make changes to your system (create/delete)** so please read the description and ensure you happy with the potential consequences.

-So, the first thing to do is to identify the tasks you are interested in and set them to enabled.
+The first thing to do is to identify the tasks that you are interested in and set them to enabled.
 The next thing is to decide which 'stage' of execution you want the task to run in.
-Basically, execution of the tasks will happen in staged sequential order.
+Execution of the tasks will happen in staged, sequential order.
 Multiple tasks can be scheduled to the same stage however **no guarantee of order is given within a single stage**, which is fine for some tasks, but for tasks that depend on completion of previous tasks you will want to adjust the execution stage accordingly.

 ![Example workflow](media/example_workflow_table.png)

-Now, moving to the example_module worksheet you will find some tables tables.
-In this example there is a single table containing some user credentials.
-Take note of the Excel table name;
+Now, moving to the example_module worksheet you will find some example data tables.
+In this example there are three tables containing some DNA Center global credentials.
+Take note of the Excel table names;

 ![Example schema data](media/example_module_data.png)

-NOTE: This table name will be used as the key to identify the table data once it is passed to the python module functions (workflow tasks) and is derived from the module schema definition.
+NOTE: These table names will be used as the key to identify each table once it is passed to the workflow functions (workflow tasks) and is derived from the module schema definition (see Creating a Module).
 Each table will become a list of dictionaries (one per row) with the dictionary keys taken from the table headers.

 If you have enabled an example task in the workflow db (Excel workbook) and saved it, you can execute the workflow like so;